 Umbrella insurance is a kind of liability insurance that goes beyond the limits of your automobile, homeowner, or renter insurance's liability limits.
 Individuals purchase umbrella insurance to protect their assets should an unforeseen event like their car striking a pedestrian, or a passerby suffering a major fall on their property.
 Should the damages sustained exceed the liability limit of their primary policy, their umbrella liability insurance policy will kick in once it has been exhausted.
 In addition to injuries and damages, umbrella insurance can protect you should you be sued for slander, libel or false arrest.
 It will also pay your legal fees.
 Most insurance policies come in million-dollar steps from one million to five million.

 What Umbrella Insurance Does Not Cover

 Keep in mind that a personal umbrella insurance policy does not cover damages sustained by your own property.
 That's the realm of your auto or homeowner's insurance policy.
 Nor will it pay if the damage or injury was caused by an illegal act you engaged in, or if its business related.
-But the best way to learn what umbrella insurance does and does not cover here in Illinois is to come into our Buffalo Grove IL office, so we can explain it and answer all your questions.
+But the best way to learn what umbrella insurance does and does not cover here in Illinois is to come into our Deerfield IL office, so we can explain it and answer all your questions.